newrelic/helm-charts/charts/newrelic-infra-operator/README.md

 ## Configure in which pods the sidecar should be injected

 Policies are available in order to configure in which pods the sidecar should be injected.
-Each policy is evaluated indipendently and if at least one policy matches the operator will inject the sidecar.
+Each policy is evaluated independently and if at least one policy matches the operator will inject the sidecar.

 Policies are composed by `namespaceSelector` checking the labels of the Pod namespace, `podSelector` checking the labels of the Pod and `namespace` checking the namespace name.
 Each of those, if specified, are ANDed

-By default the the policies are configured in order to inject the sidecar in each pod belonging to a fargate profile.
+By default, the policies are configured in order to inject the sidecar in each pod belonging to a fargate profile.

-Moreover to exclude single pods that would be selected by the policies is possible to add the label `infra-operator.newrelic.com/disable-injection`  to the pod and the sidecar will not be injected.
+Moreover, to exclude injection for single Pods that otherwise would be selected by the policies is possible to add the label `infra-operator.newrelic.com/disable-injection` to Pods.

-Please make sure to configure policies correctly in order to avoid injecting sidear for pods running on EC2 nodes already monitored by the infrastructure DaemonSet
+Please make sure to configure policies correctly in order to avoid injecting sidecar for pods running on EC2 nodes already monitored by the infrastructure DaemonSet

 ## Configure the sidecar with labelsSelectors